mankeldy/FIJI-Multi-Channel-RGB-Stacker/README.md

 # FIJI-Multi-Channel-RGB-Stacker

-Here is a FIJI macro to make RGB composites from multi-channel images
+Here is a FIJI macro to make RGB composites from multi-channel images.